DeanAyalon/help/readme.md

 ## Proposed Solutions
 - [Workaround](https://github.com/docker/buildx/issues/1991#issuecomment-1666560344)
-- X/Y Problem?
-Pending OP's answer
+- This seems to be an X/Y problem that can be solved with a multi-stage build